ossf/tac/elections/tac-and-scir-election-process.md

 | Date | Action |
 | :--- | :--- |
 | October 14 | Self-Nomination and Voter registration period starts.
 Send call for nominees and eligible voters in email and on Slack.|
-| October 27 | Self-Nomination and Voter registration period ends, 11:59 pm PDT
+| November 6 | Self-Nomination and Voter registration period ends, 11:59 pm PDT
-| October 28 - November 1 | Validation Period of nominee submissions
+| November 7 - November 8 | Validation Period of nominee submissions
-| November 4 | Slate of respective nominees and ballot or link to an electronic voting system sent to registered voters.
+| November 11 | Slate of respective nominees and ballot or link to an electronic voting system sent to registered voters.
-| November 17 | The voting period ends at 11:59 pm PDT
+| November 24 | The voting period ends at 11:59 pm PDT
-| November 18 | The election winners announced
+| November 25 | The election winners announced

 [Community Election Self-Nomination Form](https://forms.gle/kanWZDrpT3dT79gD9)